GMOD/jbrowse-components/README.md

 yarn start
 ```

-For running like jbrowse-react-linear-genome-view you can use
+For running e.g. jbrowse-react-linear-genome-view you can use storybook
-storybook

 ```sh
 cd products/jbrowse-react-linear-genome-view